-Information provided in this MD&A, including the consolidated financial statements, is the responsibility of management.
-In the preparation of these consolidated financial statements, estimates are sometimes necessary to make a determination of future value or certain assets or liabilities.
+Information provided in this MD&A, including the Interim Financial Statements, is the responsibility of management.
+In the preparation of the Interim Financial Statements, estimates are sometimes necessary to make a determination of future value or certain assets or liabilities.
 Management believes such estimates have been based on careful judgments and have been properly reflected in the accompanying consolidated financial statements.
 Management maintains a system of internal controls to provide reasonable assurance that the Company's assets are safeguarded and to facilitate the preparation of relevant and timely information.